AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Population density: Las Vegas is one of the most populated places in Nevada, along with the Reno and Carson City area, according to research from the University of Nevada, Las Vegas.
 More people means more accidents and thus more claims that insurance companies need to account for.

-• High auto theft rate: Las Vegas had the state’s highest rate of auto theft in 2020 — 407 thefts per 100,000 inhabitants.
-That’s 21 percent more than the state’s average of 336, according to FBI data.
+• High auto theft rate: Nevada ranks 8th among states with the highest auto theft rates.
+Las Vegas had the highest rate of auto theft in the state in 2022 – 562 thefts per 100,000 inhabitants.

 Citations